West Berlin: Air traffic

 Air traffic was the only connection between West Berlin and the Western world that was not directly under East German control.
 On 4 July 1948, British European Airways opened the first regular service for civilians between West Berlin and Hamburg.
 Tickets were originally sold for pounds sterling only.
 West Berliners and West Germans who had earlier fled East Germany or East Berlin, and thus could face imprisonment on entering East Germany or East Berlin, could only take flights for travel to and from West Berlin.
 To enable individuals threatened by East German imprisonment to fly to and from West Berlin the West German government subsidised the flights.

-Flights between West Germany and West Berlin were under Allied control by the quadripartite Berlin Air Safety Center.
+Flights between West Germany and West Berlin were under Allied control by the quadripartite Berlin Air Safety Centre.
 According to permanent agreements, three air corridors to West Germany were provided, which were open only for British, French, or U.S. military planes or civilian planes registered with companies in those countries.

 The airspace controlled by the Berlin Air Safety Center comprised a radius of 20 mi around the seat of the center in the Kammergericht building in Berlin-Schöneberg – thus covering most of East and West Berlin and the three corridors, of the same width – one northwestwards to Hamburg (Fuhlsbüttel Airport), one westwards to Hanover, and one southwestwards to Frankfurt upon Main (Rhein-Main Air Base).

 The West German airline Lufthansa and most other international airlines were not permitted to fly to West Berlin.
 Flights by Lufthansa or the East German airline Interflug servicing connections between East and West Germany (such as between Düsseldorf and Hamburg in West Germany and the East German city of Leipzig) began in August 1989, but these routes had to go through Czechoslovak or Danish airspace.